 Although sometimes there may be little or no scientific proof of the effectiveness of certain alternative treatments, many people swear by them.
-The shear number of people who reversed disease themselves without drugs is hard to dispute.
+The number of people who went this route and had positive results is hard to dispute.

 Take okra, for example.

-Information on okra and diabetes management has taken over the internet as many diabetics and researchers look for alternative treatments, and a way to reverse diabetes.
+Information on okra and diabetes management has taken over the internet as many diabetics and researchers look for alternative treatments.

 In fact, recent claims of this vegetable being a miraculous breakthrough in the treatment and reversal of type 2 diabetes recently went viral.

 Is this the end all be all cure for type 2 diabetes?
 Should it be in your treatment arsenal?
 Yes.
 Will it fix everything?
 Not exactly.
 Let me explain.

 Okra, also called “gumbo” and “lady’s fingers,” is a light green vegetable with a long shape.
 Some call it a fruit, others a plant.
 It is a member of the cotton and hibiscus family of plants.
 The whole vegetable can be eaten including the small seed pods.